Last Updated on May 25, 2020

 These are good: the taste and texture compare favorably to other brands we’ve had, and they make a wonderful side to the likes of eggs, french toast, waffles, or pancakes.
 We still prefer the patties in most cases — they’re a better value for the price and they taste a bit better — but the links have their virtues, especially since the patties can’t be microwaved.

 Breakfast Best Heat ‘N Serve Turkey Links

-These are a Special Buy, appearing during certain times of year when Aldi seems to be about emphasizing fitness, like the New Year.
+These are a Special Buy (Aldi Find), appearing during certain times of year when Aldi seems to be about emphasizing fitness, like the New Year.
 They are similar to the sausage links in many ways: they come from the frozen section, they come 10 links to a box, and the preparation instructions are identical to their sausage counterparts.

 The biggest difference, of course, is that they’re turkey, not pork.
 That has its pros and cons.
 The biggest pros revolve around health: these are better for you in almost every way compared to the sausage.
 They’re leaner, have fewer calories, and even a little less sodium.
 If you’re thinking about health but still want a little breakfast meat in your life, these might be worth a look.

 The biggest con is probably taste.
 Turkey sausage tastes a little different than pork sausage.
 Whether that is a problem or not depends on your tastes and preferences, and how important having a healthier option is for you.
 We think the turkey sausage tastes decent, but we admit the sausage tastes better.